A Boy With Muscular Dystrophy Was Headed For A Wheelchair. Then Gene Therapy Arrived

 As the day approached, though, Jessica had doubts.

-"I looked at my husband and I said, 'Chris, are we doing the right thing for Conner?,' " she says.
+"I looked at my husband and I said, 'Chris, are we doing the right thing for Conner?' " she says.
 "And he said, 'We need to be in this together Jess, and let's think about the alternative.
 And the alternative is death.' "

 To Conner, the treatment with what he calls "muscle juice" was no big deal.
 "They put a needle in my arm for two hours," he says, when I ask him what it was like.